Section detail

 - The injury occurs:

-- While performing an activity required or related to their employment,
+- While performing an activity reasonably related to their employment,

 - Within the defined or designated workspace as authorized by the employer (i.e., in a place where the worker might reasonably have been expected to be while engaged in work-related activities), and